jimcrayne/OldNorseHub/README.md

 this sort of project, with any centralized organization or hub, that facilitates collaboration the way github does.
 So I decided just to create one.

 This project is using Classical/Reconstructed Pronounciation as opposed to the modern Icelandic one.
 The aim of this project is to make it as easy as possible for people to emerse themselves in Old Norse and rapidly aquire fluidy in both the spoken and written language.
+Additionally, we aim to create standardized tags for grammar and pronounciation rules which will be useful for software which accepts Old Norse sentences as input, and performs analysis, to identify examples of rules which are illustrated and point out that illustration to students.

 Currently, I have taken some sounds from a youtube video to provide examples.
 Another potentially fun source for audio from the History Channel's Vikings